ovh/venom/executors/kafka/README.md

   - with_tls optional
   - with_sasl optional
   - with_sasl_handshaked optional
   - with_avro optional - describes if this test should expect Avro schema to be used.
-NOTE if you used it for consumer, you will have to use it for Producer too.
+NOTE: if you use it for the consumer, you will have to use it for the producer too.
   - user optional
   - password optional
   - kafka_version optional, default is 0.10.2.0
   - insecure_tls optional, permit to allow self-signed certificates when using tls

-  - client_type mandator: producer or consumer
+  - client_type mandatory: producer or consumer

   # for consumer client type:
   - group_id mandatory